dscho/pagefind-xkcd-demo/content/comics/2018-8-22-edgelord.md

   If you study graphs in which edges can link more than two nodes, you're more properly called a hyperedgelord.
 img: https://imgs.xkcd.com/comics/edgelord.png
 ---
-[Cueball is talking to White Hat, who is balling his fist and has small lines above his head to indicate annoyance.]
+[Cueball is talking to White Hat, who is balling his fists and has small lines above his head to indicate annoyance.]

 Cueball: So, I hear you're a real edgelord.

-White Hat: No!
+White Hat: ***No!***

 [Caption below the frame:]